danielmarbach/PerformanceTricksAzureSDK/README.md

 var lockTokenGuid = new Guid(guidBytes);
 ```

-With the introduction of `Span<T>` and the `stackalloc` keyword we can directly allocate the memory on the method's stack that is cleared when the method returns.
+With the introduction of `Span<T>` and the `stackalloc` keyword, we can directly allocate the memory on the method's stack that is cleared when the method returns.

 ![](/benchmarks/StackallocWithGuid.png)

 ## Parameter overloads and boxing

 Some methods have parameter overloads of type `params object[]`.
 That can lead to some sneaky and costly array allocations that you might not even be aware of.
-With never incarnations of .NET there have been a number of improvements done on that area by introducing new method overloads for common cases that don't require to allocate a parameter array.
-For example instead of using
+With never incarnations of .NET there have been a number of improvements done in that area by introducing new method overloads for common cases that don't require allocating a parameter array.
+For example, instead of using

 ```csharp
 public static Task<Task> WhenAny(params Task[] tasks);